saulzmtz/saulzmtz.github.io/_posts/2021-05-30-infotodata.md

 ---

-I end my brief journey in information science to pursue the masters program in advanced data analytics.
-I have these last two courses, Data Analysis and Knowledge Discovery and Data Visualization to blame!
+I end my brief journey in Information Science graduate to pursue the Master of Science program in Advanced Data Analytics.
+I have these last two courses in the Info Science program--Data Analysis and Knowledge Discovery and Data Visualization--to blame!